 If you travel less than 3-4x per year, the Chase Sapphire Preferred is probably your best bet.
 However, if you travel more than that, I’d go for the Chase Sapphire Reserve.
 Priority Pass Lounge Access and TSA Precheck/Global Entry are well worth it.
 (Also note, if you get Global Entry, you also get TSA Precheck, so the better option is to just get both)

 In our house, we each have one of the cards.
-Dave holds the CSR and I have CSP.
-Since I mostly travel with him, I also get to enjoy the Priority Pass Benefits.
+Dave holds the CSP and I have CSR.